EduVault/eduvault/README.md

 ### Porduction deploy

 Change the .env PROD_HOST to the staging/production server host name (e.g. staging-site.com)
+change the host name in the make-dev-certs or make-prd-certs script and run it and copy the certs

 You can use the `dev-build` build for staging on your local machine or on the server.

 deploy: